ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ## SCT feedback

-The goal of SCT feedback is for clients to share SCT's and certificate chains with CT auditors and monitors in a privacy preserving manner.
+The goal of SCT feedback is for clients to share SCT's and certificate chains with CT auditors and monitors in a privacy-preserving manner.

-HTTP clients store SCT's and certificate chains they see and later send them to originating HTTP servers by posting them to a .well-known URL.
+HTTPS clients store SCT's and certificate chains they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
 This is described in {{SCTfeedback-clisrv}}.

-HTTP servers store SCT's received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
-This is described in {{SCTfeedback-srvaud}}.
+HTTPS servers store SCT's and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
+This is described in
+{{SCTfeedback-srvaud}}.

-HTTP clients MAY send SCT's and cert chains directly to auditors.
+HTTPS clients MAY send SCT's and cert chains directly to auditors.
 Note that there are privacy implications of doing so, outlined in
 {{privacy-SCT}}.

-### HTTP client to server {#SCTfeedback-clisrv}
+### HTTPS client to server {#SCTfeedback-clisrv}

-An HTTP client connects to an HTTP server for a particular domain.
+An HTTPS client connects to an HTTPS server for a particular domain.
 The client receives a set of SCT's as part of the TLS handshake.
-The client MUST discard SCT's that are not signed by a known log and SHOULD store the remaining SCT's together with their corresponding certificate chains for later retrieval.
+The client MUST discard SCT's that are not signed by a known log and SHOULD store the remaining SCT's together with the corresponding certificate chain for later retrieval.

-When the client later reconnects to any HTTP server for the same domain it again receives a set of SCT's.
+When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCT's.
 The client MUST update its store of SCT's for the domain and MUST send to the server the ones in its store that were not received from that server.

 Note that the SCT store also contains SCT's received in certificates.

-An SCT MUST NOT be sent to any other HTTP server than one serving the domain that the certificate signed by the SCT refers to.
+An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.

-SCT's and corresponding certificates are POSTed to the originating HTTP server at the well-known URL:
+SCT's and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL:

   https://\<domain\>/.well-known/ct/v1/sct-feedback

 The data sent in the POST is defined in {{SCTfeedback-dataformat}}.

-HTTP servers MUST perform a number of sanity checks on SCT's from clients before storing them:
+HTTPS servers MUST perform a number of sanity checks on SCT's from clients before storing them:

   1. if a bit-wise compare of the SCT matches one already in the